-Jeremiah was set aside before birth to take a message to the nations, urging a change of heart and a turn to the one true God.
+Jeremiah was set aside before birth as a prophet to take a message to the nations, urging them to repent and turn to the one true God.
 His message still applies.

 Jeremiah, the son of Hilkiah, a Levitical priest, was likely born between 650 and 645 B.C.
 He was from the small village of Anathoth, about three miles northeast of Jerusalem in the territory of Benjamin (Jeremiah 1:1).
 It was through Jeremiah’s childhood training for holy service in the priesthood that God began grooming him for his future role.

-In the 13th year of King Josiah of Judah (ca. 627 B.C.), God called Jeremiah when he was still a youth, (verse 2).
+In the 13th year of King Josiah of Judah (around 627 B.C.), God called Jeremiah when he was still a youth, (verse 2).
 In fact, God had already set Jeremiah apart for the office of a prophet before he was even born, in order to take God’s words to all Israel and to the nations (verse 5).

 God gave Jeremiah the overview of his prophetic ministry: “Behold, I have put My words in your mouth.
 See, I have this day set you over the nations and over the kingdoms, to root out and to pull down, to destroy and to throw down, to build and to plant” (verses 9-10).